YunoHost/doc/pages/02.administer/15.admin_guide/25.domains/domains.md

 [/ui-tab]
 [/ui-tabs]

-## The main domain
+## DNS configuration

+DNS (Domain Name System) is a system that enables computers worldwide to translate human-readable domain names (such as `yolo.com`) into machine-readable IP addresses (such as `11.22.33.44`).
+For this translation (and other features) to work, DNS records need to be carefully configured.

-The domain chosen during the initial configuration (post-install) is defined as the main (or default) domain of the server : this is where [the user portal (SSO)](/users) will be available.
-The main domain can later be changed through the web admin in Domains > (the domain) > Set default, or with the command line `yunohost tools maindomain`.
+YunoHost can generate a recommended DNS configuration for each domain, including the records required for e-mail.
+The recommended DNS configuration is available in the web administrator via Domains > (the domain) > DNS configuration, or with the command `yunohost domain dns-conf the.domain.tld`.

-More technically, the main domain is also used as hostname by SMTP protocol to send email (EHLO) and determine which value should be configured in the reverse DNS bind to your public IP.
-If this 2 values are mis-configured, the diagnosis tool will trigger you an alert.

-## Subdomains

-!
-Bear in mind, YunoHost considers domains and their subdomains independently.
-!
-You **need** to register all the domains and subdomains you want to use.

 ## About Non-latin characters